SteveKola/NLP_Mini_Projects/README.md

 # NLP_Mini_Projects
-The various NLP projects I worked on during the first half of my DevCareers' stints.
+The various NLP projects I worked on during the first half of my DevCareers' internship.

 Resources: